Deltares/hydromt/docs/getting_started/installation.rst

 .. code-block:: console

-    $ mamba create -n hydromt -c conda-forge hydromt
+    $ conda create -n hydromt -c conda-forge hydromt

-Then, activate the environment (as stated by mamba/conda) to start making use of HydroMT.
+Then, activate the environment (as stated by conda create) to start making use of HydroMT.

 Optionally, specific versions of python or other dependencies can be set and additional packages can be added, for example Python version 3.9 and GDAL 3.4.1 and the HydroMT-Wflow plugin:

 .. code-block:: console

-    $ mamba create -n hydromt -c conda-forge hydromt python=3.9 gdal=3.4.1 hydromt_wflow
+    $ conda create -n hydromt -c conda-forge hydromt python=3.9 gdal=3.4.1 hydromt_wflow

 Install HydroMT in an existing environment